Supporting tables

 Tip: Make sure "allow linking to multiple records" is toggled so you can link multiple categories and tags.

-Just like the other supporting tables above, you'll need to create a dedicated Media table in order to add media (e.g. images) to your WordPress posts.
+Just like the other supporting tables above, you'll need to create a dedicated Media table in order to manage the media (e.g. images) of your WordPress posts.

 Note: Whalesync does not support creating new media at this time.
 Any new images must be uploaded in WordPress and not Airtable.